caseycas/gitcproc/README.md

 #Walkthrough

 There is also a text version of the video walkthrough in the file "ExampleWalkthrough".

+# Docker

+A docker to handle the installation of these libraries and install postgres can be obtained
+with:

+`
+docker pull caseycas/gitcproc-docker
+docker tag caseycas/gitcproc-docker gitcproc-docker docker run --name gitcproc-docker -e POSTGRES_PASSWORD=postgres -d gitcproc-docker docker exec -it gitcproc-docker bash
+`

+An example project and search can be run in the docker with (password prompt needs 'postgres'):
+This should take about a minute to run.
+`
+cd src/logChunk/
+python gitcproc.py -d -pl -wl ../util/docker_conf.ini
+psql -U postgres
+SELECT * FROM public.change_summary limit 5;
+SELECT * FROM public.method_change_detail limit 5;
+`

 #Required Libraries
 GitCProc runs on python 2.7 and requires the following libraries: